alphons/bootsector-linux-loader/README.md

 ```

 But also a scsi adapter can be used.
-When adding the disk to Vmware player, the programs asks for converting the disk, say NO here.
+When adding the disk to Vmware player, the programs may ask for converting the disk, you can say Yes or No, does not matter.

 Have fun.